CAPLTER/desert-fertilization-shiny/README.md

 EXECUTE PROCEDURE urbancndep.trigger_set_timestamp();
 ```

+##### unique resin events

 Initial approach was to have restricted (in the application and database)
 duplicate combinations of fieldID, collectionDate, Analyte Name, and omit.
-However, this was not tenable in light of Lachat runs having multiple seasons so
+However, this was not tenable in light of Lachat runs having multiple seasons
-the constraint was limited to duplicate combinations of fieldID, collectionDate,
+so the constraint was limited to duplicate combinations of fieldID,
-and Analyte Name in the application only.
+collectionDate, and Analyte Name in the application only.

 ```sql
 ALTER TABLE urbancndep.resin DROP CONSTRAINT resin_field_id_collection_date_analyte_name_omit_key;